Buying a Thai Home

+Buying a Thai Home**

     Foreigners cannot own land in Thailand but are allowed to lease land under a land lease agreement registered with the land department and own the structure built on leased land.
 Obtaining the correct legal ownership of the building upon the leased land greatly increases the land lessee's rights and long term interest in the property.
 The right to own a building upon another man's land however always relates to the right to use and possess the land, i.e the term of the land lease (and optional the term of an additional right of superficies).

     Land has a title deed document.
 A structure or building in Thailand separate from the land do not have an ownership deed (except units in a condominium).
 Some suggest this would be the tabien baan or house book but this is not correct.
 Proof of ownership (ownership by possession) could generally be established by either a land lease giving the lessee the right to build and the building permit (preferably issued in the lessee's name) or the Thai script sale of a structure document, issued, signed, stamped and administrated by the local land office.

     How to transfer ownership of an existing house

-The transfer of ownership of a structure seperate from the land must be in writing and registered with the competent authority (the local land office) in order to be complete.
+    The transfer of ownership of a structure separate from the land must be in writing and registered with the competent authority (the local land office) in order to be complete.
 Under Thai contract law the sale of an immovable property is void unless it is made in writing and registered by the competent official (civil code section 456).
-The following steps are generally involved for the transfer of ownership of a house in Thailand (i.e. transfer seperate from the land it is on):
+The following steps are generally involved for the transfer of ownership of a house in Thailand (i.e. transfer separate from the land it is on):

     - The seller and the buyer of the house must present themselves at the local land office to announce the sale.
 If a party can't attend the land office (e.g. the foreigner is abroad) a proxy can be appointed using the land office power of attorney form (document Tor-Dor 21).